 Roundup: MLB transactions

-Cincinnati Reds: Picked up the $5.5 million option for 2020 on infielder Freddy Galvis, who established career bests of 23 homers and 70 RBIs while splitting last season between the Toronto Blue Jays and the Reds.
+Cincinnati Reds: Picked up $5.5 million option for 2020 on infielder Freddy Galvis.
 Colorado Rockies: Promoted minor league pitching coordinator Darryl Scott to major league bullpen coach.

-Kansas City Royals: Declined the $23 million contract option on outfielder Alex Gordon, activating a $4 million buyout making the veteran a free agent after 13 seasons in Kansas City.
-Los Angeles Angels: Adding Cubs third-base coach Brian Butterfield and strength and conditioning coach Tim Buss to the staff of new manager Joe Maddon.
+Kansas City Royals: Declined $23 million option on outfielder Alex Gordon, activating a $4 million buyout.
+Los Angeles Angels: Added Cubs third base coach Brian Butterfield and strength-and-conditioning coach Tim Buss to the staff of new manager Joe Maddon.

+Miami Marlins: Declined 2020 $16 million option on infielder Starlin Castro, paying a $1 million buyout.
+Milwaukee Brewers: Catcher Yasmani Grandal and third baseman Mike Moustakas declined mutual options; first baseman/outfielder Tyler Austin and utility man Cory Spangenberg elected free agency following outright assignments to Triple-A San Antonio.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)